Have you become oh so bored with your long layered hair?

 Still there may be a bit of hesitation holding you back from allowing your stylist to pull out the scissors and have at your longer mane.
-For one if you go too short you risk mistakenly being referred to as ‘sir’ which isn’t fun.
-The second might be fear of being locked into a practical cut, which like practical shoes, may not be quite hot or enticing enough for Friday nights.

 Which is to say while a shorter ‘do may be “beyond easy to style,” and can seem full of possibilities at first, it also comes with its own baggage in the form of styling myths and misconceptions like not being hot enough.
 So let’s see if we can’t eliminate unwanted surprises which can sap your short hair confidence leaving you wasting the pretty on styling ideas that don’t matter.

 So if you are ready to bust these myths and break out of your short hair styling rut so am I.

 MYTH: You get lift with short hair like any other length – with a blow dryer.

 Little Known Truth: We love our hot styling tools, don’t we?
 But this point is only half true.
 Problem is shorter hair doesn’t love to be blow dried dry.
 It is much better to stop when things are half way there and let it air dry the rest of the way.
 This will result natural lift.

 A good trick for added volume is to run your favorite hair serum, many rave about BioSilk, through your hair before drying.
 Taking maybe an amount a little less than the size of a quarter and rubbing it between your palms before applying it to your strands.
 Stay far away from the roots shooting for mid strand on down to the ends.

 Next address your roots with a mousse which may be preferred over gels as they can be too heavy end up weighing your hair down.
 Thoroughly apply the product making sure you get good coverage.